ConstantinTi/cocoshell/README.md

 * The shell will hang if you execute a command that creates an interactive3 shell session
 * Constrained language mode might be interesting to bypass
 * ExecutionPolicy might be interesting to bypass
+* Argument to hardcode an api endpoint
+* Stage the full payload with the api and only use an iwr
+* shell produces errors when there is no api available